flipacholas/Architecture-of-consoles/articles/dreamcast.md

 #### No UMA but...

-While this system is not designed around the strict Unified Memory Architecture like a [well-known competitor]({{< ref "nintendo-64#simplified-memory-access">}}), it does delegate I/O access to the GPU.
-That means that if the CPU has to fetch anything that's beyond its own dedicated RAM or a serial interface which is also connected too, it will have to request the GPU (and wait if necessary).
+While this system is not designed around the strict Unified Memory Architecture like a [well-known competitor]({{< ref "nintendo-64#simplified-memory-access">}}), it does **delegate I/O access to the GPU**.
+That means that if the CPU has to fetch anything that's beyond its dedicated RAM or a serial interface (which is also connected too), it will have to request the GPU and wait if necessary.

 #### Special queries